Camille Claudel: Surviving works

 Though she destroyed much of her work, about 90 statues, sketches and drawings survive.
 She was at first censored as she portrayed sexuality in her work.
 Her response was a symbolic, intellectual style as opposed to the "expressive" approach normally attributed to women artists.
 In 1951, Paul Claudel organised an exhibition at the Musée Rodin, which continues to display her sculptures.
 A large exhibition of her works was organised in 1984.
 In 2005 a large art display featuring the works of Rodin and Claudel was exhibited in Quebec City (Canada), and Detroit, Michigan, in the US.
 In 2008, the Musée Rodin organised a retrospective exhibition including more than 80 of her works.

 In 2005, Sotheby's sold a second edition La Valse (1905, Blot, number 21) for $932,500.
 In a 2009 Paris auction, Claudel's Le Dieu Envolé (1894/1998, foundry Valsuani, signed and numbered 6/8) had a high estimate of $180,000, while a comparable Rodin sculpture, L'éternelle Idole (1889/1930, Rudier, signed) had a high estimate of $75,000.

+In 2023, The Art Institute of Chicago and the J. Paul Getty Museum co-organized a major retrospective of her work, featuring 60 sculptures from more than 30 institutional and private lenders.
+The show gathered many of her key compositions in terracotta, plaster, bronze, and stone.